Sudan coup: Ousted PM Hamdok returns home, officials say | DW | 26.10.2021

 Hamdok's office said that the prime minister had been detained as part of the military operation, along with several others.

-They responded to his detention in a statement from the Information Ministry which appealed for the "liberation of everyone" arrested on Monday.
+The office responded to Hamdok's detention in a statement from the Information Ministry, which appealed for the "liberation of everyone" arrested on Monday.

-This included Hamdok's wife, several of his ministers and civilian members of the council that was in charge of the country's transition to full civilian rule.
+This included Hamdok's wife, several of his ministers and civilian members of the council that had been in charge of the country's transition to full civilian rule.

 The office said that Hamdok is still "the executive authority recognized by the Sudanese people and the world."